 A shortcut right-click menu example for a shortcut with parameters

-Double Line Spacing:
+Spacing:

-Double line Spacing under the Arrange menu
+Spacing... under the Arrange menu

 Using shortcuts as labels:

 Another neat idea is to use shortcuts as labels to further organize other shortcuts (or any object for that matter) in the workspace or inside different containers.
-For example, you can use this technique to organize a project you are currently working on:
+For example, use this technique to organize a project you are currently working on:

 SideSlide is fully keyboard accessible allowing you to keep your hands on the keyboard and still quickly open any shortcut, website, folder or news feed.